lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Compute-\*

-Some fields may be elided during compression and reconstructed during decompression.
-This is the case for length and checksum, so:
+Some fields can be elided at the compressor and recomputed locally at the decompressor.

-* compute-length: computes the length assigned to this field.
-This CDA MAY be used to compute IPv6 length or UDP length.
+Because the field is uniquely identified by its Field ID (e.g. UDP length), the relevant protocol specification unambiguously defines the algorithm for such computation.

-* compute-checksum: computes a checksum from the information already received by the SCHC C/D. This field MAY be used to compute UDP checksum.
+Examples of fields that know how to recompute themselves are UDP length, IPv6 length and UDP checksum.

 # Fragmentation/Reassembly {#Frag}